lewiscowper/documentation/development-setup.md

 In Futon, change the color attribute of the 'couch'-object to 'green' and then check your browser console.
 Don't tell me that isn't awesome!

-Take a look at http://hoodiehq.github.com/hoodie.js/ for more of the hoodie API reference.
+Take a look at http://hoodiehq.github.io/hoodie.js/for more of the hoodie API reference.

 Have fun trying out hoodie!